 CHI gets to know each individual through a ‘discovery process,’ which informs staff of skills, challenges, and other aspects important to job choice and success.
-Job developers then place each person into jobs in the community.
+Job developers then help each individual find and keep jobs in the community.
 Job coaches work with employee and supervisor to ensure expectations are understood and met.

 That’s a huge success in just a short time – for Kevin and for our community.
 CHI was there at every step, helping support Kevin’s job skills and his evolution as an independent employee.
 That’s success of which we all can be proud.